luxeengine/luxe-docs/docs/tutorial/collision-callbacks.md

 We'll add `on_jar_overlap` and inside it, we'll just print the information from the collisions.

 !!! note ""
-    The Strings.get is a bit akward, but when you get strings back from the engine like a name, at the moment you need to ask for the actual string, since what it returned is a hashed value (number) that represents the string.
+    The Strings.get is a bit awkward, but when you get strings back from the engine like a name, at the moment you need to ask for the actual string, since what it returned is a hashed value (number) that represents the string.